Thursday, 15 October 2020 and Friday, 16 October 2020

-Participants This seminar builds upon the contents of our introductory ESG seminar offered by the EAA in March 2020.
-We are now going to discuss a few advanced ESG related topics suggested by the participants: - Practical ESG calibration challenges - Inflation modelling and application - Credit risk modelling challenges - Multi-economy modelling - ESG and Least Square Monte Carlo actuarial-academy.com
+This web session builds upon the contents of their introductory ESG web session offered by the EAA in March 2020.
+They are now going to discuss a few advanced ESG related topics:

-We expect that the participants of the upcoming seminar are familiar with basic ESG concepts such as interest rate models or equity models, are not afraid of some technical cooking recipes from the ESG kitchen and are keen to discuss the practicalities of ESG work in the context of the current market environment and regulatory requirements.
-Attendees are encouraged to bring a laptop computer with Microsoft Excel installed.
+They expect that the participants of the upcoming web session are familiar with basic ESG concepts such as interest rate models or equity models, are not afraid of some technical cooking recipes from the ESG kitchen and are keen to discuss the practicalities of ESG work in the context of the current market environment and regulatory requirements.

-Please send your registration as soon as possible by using our online registration form at https://actuarial-academy.com/
+Please send your registration as soon as possible by using the online registration form: https://actuarial-academy.com/seminars/registration?No=E0231

-In the seminar, we begin by providing a broad overview of current ESG topics and their challenges.
-We then discuss credit risk models and good practices of their calibration.
-Next, we discuss risk-neutral multi-currency modelling from both theoretical and operational viewpoints.
-We conclude Day 1 by an introduction to inflation modelling and a corresponding case study.
+In the web session, they will begin by providing a broad overview of current ESG topics and their challenges.
+They will then discuss credit risk models and good practices of their calibration.

-On Day 2, our emphasis will be on practical aspects of interest rate model calibration relevant in Solvency II context.
-Firstly, we will examine the volatility calibration challenges arising from the mismatch between the EIOPA-prescribed yield curves and the market yield curves used by quotation platforms.
-Secondly, we will show how to determine which points of the volatility surface are particularly relevant for a life insurance portfolio and how to emphasize these points in the calibration process.
-We will conclude the seminar by a Least Squares Monte Carlo case study.
+On Day 2, they will firstly examine the volatility calibration challenges arising from the mismatch between the EIOPA-prescribed yield curves and the market yield curves used by quotation platforms.
+Secondly, tehy will discuss a Least Squares Monte Carlo case study.

 Pierre-Edouard Arrouy is leading the financial modelling team inside the Research & Development section of Milliman Paris; his consulting work relates to the design, the implementation and the review of financial models within risk-neutral and real-world ESGs.
 His current research topics deal with calibration methods for interest rates models with stochastic volatility, modelling of credit risk, as well as the pricing of complex derivatives.
 He is also actively involved in the development of the cloud based ESG solution Milliman CHESS.